Gallery-of-Kaeon/Kaeon-FUSION/README.md

 Additionally, there is no limit on the number on interfaces a script can use.

 Essentially,
-Kaeon FUSION is more or less like LISP, if LISP allowed the simultaneous use of multiple distinct dialects at once and allowed said dialects to be changed mid runtime.
+Kaeon FUSION is sort of like [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)) with respect to serving as a platform for domain specific languages (DSLs), but where multiple DSLs may be used at once and may be changed mid runtime.

-Kaeon FUSION does differ from LISP in another significant way in that its code is abstracted as a doubly linked acyclic tree of strings as opposed to a singly linked list of strings and other such lists.
+Another similarity that Kaeon FUSION shares with LISP is that it uses a code-as-data / data-as-code paradigm, though unlike LISP its code is abstracted as a doubly linked acyclic tree of strings as opposed to a singly linked list of strings and other such lists.
 The syntax that Kaeon FUSION uses to represent this tree, which can be used independently of Kaeon FUSION as a markup language, is called [ONE+](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/2%20-%20ONE%2B/README.md),